 SMS hasn’t changed much since the ‘90s.
-But there’s a new player in message protocols – RCS, or Rich Communication Services – and it’s considered by many to be the future of messaging.
+But there’s a new player in message protocols – RCS business messaging or Rich Communication Services – and it’s considered by many to be the future of messaging.

-With RCS messaging, there’s no 160 character limit like SMS.
+With RCS messaging, there’s no 160-character limit like SMS.
 It also has no file size limit—so photos, gifs, and even videos are delivered in crystal clear quality.
-There’s also a bunch of other cool features that RCS enables that aren’t possible for SMS, like sending locations, files, read receipts, carousels, buttons, and more.
+There are also a bunch of other cool features that RCS enables that aren’t possible for SMS, like sending locations, files, read receipts, carousels, buttons, and more.

-Despite its capabilities, the market isn’t yet 100% mature on the RCS front.
+Despite its capabilities, the market still needs to be 100% mature on the RCS front.
 In the US, for example, only 40% of people have a phone which can receive an RCS message (i.e. Android).
-Across the rest of the world, Android is favored by almost 80% of the population, so there are many more users who can take advantage.
+Across the rest of the world, Android is favored by almost 80% of the population, so that many more users can take advantage.

 It’s also important to note that 97% of smartphone users worldwide use an alternative messaging service like Line, Telegram, Facebook Messenger, or WhatsApp at least once a day.
 This means that users are getting used to these enhanced features because these apps all have them.

-New channels proliferate quickly and add value – so it’s critical for brands to leverage the benefits of RCS business messaging to remain competitive.
+New channels proliferate quickly and add value – so brands must leverage the benefits of RCS business messaging to remain competitive.

-How does RCS business messaging improve the effectiveness and efficiency of communications?
+How does RCS business messaging improve the effectiveness of communications?

 Because RCS has richer content, it can be much more engaging and improve all standard KPIs relating to engagement.
-That’s one of the biggest benefits from the outset.
+That’s one of the most significant benefits from the outset.

 Beyond that, however, RCS has the potential to open up innumerable use cases that haven’t been implemented because of its additional actionable capabilities.

-For example, share location and open URL CTAs in a mobile message combined with two-way communications opens up a huge number of possible interactions between a sender and recipient that would not be applicable at all to SMS-only campaigns.
+For example, share location and open URL CTAs in a mobile message combined with two-way communications open up many possible interactions between a sender and recipient that would not apply to SMS-only campaigns.

 Soprano’s RCS business messaging capabilities

-Soprano’s RCS business messaging is a service to design and deliver RCS messages via the Soprano Connect platform, for unified delivery and management of these messages.
-Soprano’s current version of RCS business messaging has a robust suite of capabilities including:
+Soprano’s RCS messaging is a service to design and deliver RCS messages via the Soprano Connect platform for unified delivery and management of these messages.
+Soprano’s current version of RCS business messaging has a robust suite of capabilities, including:

 - Create and send RCS messaging in a drag-and-drop editor